Edwin Freiherr von Manteuffel: Biography

 Manteuffel's successful campaign ended with the occupation of Würzburg, and he received the order Pour le Mérite.
-However, on account of his monarchist political views throughout the political crises of the 1860s, and of his almost bigoted Roman Catholicism, he was regarded by Liberal politicians as a reactionary, and, unlike the other army commanders, he was not granted a financial reward for his services.
+However, on account of his monarchist political views throughout the political crises of the 1860s, and of his almost bigoted lutheranism, he was regarded by Liberal politicians as a reactionary, and, unlike the other army commanders, he was not granted a financial reward for his services.
 He then went on a diplomatic mission to St Petersburg, where he was persona grata, and gained Russia's acquiescence to Prussia's domination of north Germany.
 On his return he was made honorary colonel of the 5th Dragoon Regiment.
 He was appointed to the command of the IX (Schleswig-Holstein) Corps in 1866.
 But having previously exercised both civil and military control in the Elbe duchies he was unwilling to be a purely military commander under one of his former civil subordinates, and retired from the army for a year.

 Manteuffel's signature on a document from 20 July 1866: Frankfurt has to pay 25 million gulden war contribution within 24 hours.

 In 1868, however, Manteuffel returned to active service and on 18 September 1869 he received the Grand Cross of the Order of the Red Eagle.
 In the Franco-Prussian War of 1870–71 he commanded the I Corps under Steinmetz, distinguishing himself in the Battle of Borny-Colombey, and in the repulse of Bazaine at Noisseville.
 In October he succeeded Steinmetz in the command of the 1st Army, won the Battle of Amiens against Général de brigade Jean-Joseph Farre, and occupied Rouen.
 However he was less fortunate against Faidherbe at Pont Noyelles and Bapaume.